 Amounts due from related parties are non-trade related, unsecured, non-interest bearing and are due for repayment in cash within the next twelve months.

-Allowance for impairment loss of \$3,473,000 (2021: \$3,473,000) was in respect of interest receivable from a subsidiary company.
+Allowance for impairment loss of the Company amounting to \$3,473,000 (2022: \$3,473,000) was in respect of interest receivable from a subsidiary company.